pruthvipatnala/Blood-Bank-Chatbot/README.md

 A chatbot implementation from scratch to help resolve human queries about the blood camp .

 ### Undersatnding the database -
-The donation camps are spread across 5 districts of the state Andhra Pradesh in India ; namely Kurnool , Guntur , Kadapa , Chitoor and Anantapur (district table) .
+The donation camps are spread across 5 districts of Andhra Pradesh , namely Kurnool , Guntur , Kadapa , Chitoor and Anantapur (district table) .
 Each district has a hospital where the camp is active (hospital table).
 The hospital table also gives information about the number of units of each blood group left at the hospitals .

-- Only district and hospital tables have been used in the Data Service Layer for quering the database through the chat implementation .
+- Only district and hospital tables have been used for quering the database through the chat implementation .
 Work has to be extended upto querying the entire database and updating the same .

 >Note - Refer the ER Diagram also